What’s the best pickleball paddle for women?

 So as you can see, there are several reasons why there is no simple answer to the original question.
 It’s not so much about being a man or a woman but rather your own personal requirements.
 You need to know your hand size first, then the second question really is personal preference when selecting the paddle weight from lightweight to heavy.

-The average woman player are not built like my sister, most women (just based on height) would need a small to medium grip.
+The average woman player is not built like my sister, most women (just based on height) would need a small to medium grip.
 As we said, it’s better to go small and build up with overgrip if needed, so most women would probably be looking for a small grip.

 While you personally may be a power hitter or “banger” like my sister, most casual doubles pickleball players tend to play a combination of hard shots and strategic dinking/slow game at the net.

 If we had to generalize, I’d say most people (unless you are a competitive player) would be more on the control and finesse end of the spectrum vs. power hitters.
-Because of that I would recommend you look at mid to lightweight paddles with a good paddle response vs really heavy paddles that excel at power.
+Because of that, I would recommend you look at mid to lightweight paddles with a good paddle response vs really heavy paddles that excel at power.

 We really shouldn’t go without mentioning the “Groove” paddle by Prolite Sports.
-It’s marketed as the the only women’s paddle (or specifically made for women).
+It’s marketed as the only women’s paddle (or specifically made for women).
 While it is clever marketing, and we do think the Groove is a quality paddle worth considering it’s not the only option out there so you shouldn’t feel limited to just one.
 The paddle weighs 7.4-7.8 ounces with a grip circumference 4 1/8″ so is right in line with the other paddles we’ve recommended.